horenbergerb/horenbergerb.github.io/_posts/2020-07-14-inscribedrectangle.md

 ### Back to the Local Model: With Realistic Expectations

 While I may not have the tools to explain why we can build a perfect local model, we still ahve the tools to look at the model they've built.
-We've spent too much time staring at $L$ and $L_{\phi}$ to pass on this.

-We begin this process at Lemma 1.4 in the paper.
-The first step of building the local model is to parameterize the loop $\lambda$ as $\lambda (\theta)$, where $\theta\in S^1$, which is fancy speak for saying theta is on a line segment (typically [0,2\pi]).

 [1]:https://arxiv.org/pdf/2005.09193.pdf "Original Preprint"
 [2]:https://www.youtube.com/watch?v=a5Azcwe9p4o